singram/mongo-docker-compose/README.md

 # mongo-docker-compose
-This repoisitory provides a fully sharded mongo environment using docker-compose and local storage.
+This repository provides a fully sharded mongo environment using docker-compose and local storage.

-The MongoDB environment consistes of the following docker containers
+The MongoDB environment consists of the following docker containers

  - **mongosrs(1-3)n(1-3)**: Mongod data server with three replica sets containing 3 nodes each (9 containers)
  - **mongocfg(1-3)**: Stores metadata for sharded data distribution (3 containers)